 The following images illustrate findings with iron deficiency:

 - Normal peripheral blood smear.

 Anemia of Chronic Disease

-The result is a normochromic, normocytic anemia in which total serum iron is decreased, but iron binding capacity is reduced as well, resulting in a normal to decreased saturation.
+The result is a normochromic, normocytic anemia in which total serum iron is decreased, but iron binding capacity is reduced as well, resulting in a somewhat decreased saturation, but increased ferritin.
 Serum soluble transferrin receptors will be unaffected by chronic disease states.
 Anemia of chronic disease is addressed by treating the underlying condition.
+(Cullis, 2011)